 Professional Development Workshop: The EPEC-Pediatrics Professional Development Workshop (PDW)

-This workshop takes place immediately prior to the “Become an EPEC Trainer” Conference on April 28th in Montreal, Canada.
+This workshop takes place immediately prior to the “Become an EPEC Trainer” Conference on April 14, 2018 in Minneapolis, MN.
 This 1-day workshop is intended to familiarize participants with the theory & practice of adult learning and clinical practice improvement.
 Individuals who want to further enhance their teaching and leadership skills are welcome to attend.

 Education in Palliative and End-of-Life Care (EPEC) – Pediatrics